1.7. Destretching

 A burst of images affected by differential seeing in the field-of-view can be prealigned using the torchmfbd.destretch function.
 The function uses a grid of control points to warp the images to a reference frame.
 The function returns the warped images and the transformation tensor.
 The same destretching is applied to all objects in the burst.
 The destretching is performed by computing the optical flow for all frames in the field-of-view to align the frames to a reference frame.
 To this end, it uses the correlation between the reference frame and the warped frames as defined in “Parametric Image Alignment Using Enhanced Correlation Coefficient Maximization” by Georgios D. Evangelidis and Emmanouil Z. Psarakis.

-If frames is a tensor of shape (n_seq, n_objects, n_frames, n_x, n_y), the destretching can be performed as follows:
+If frames is a tensor of shape (n_seq, n_objects, n_frames, n_x, n_y), the destretching is performed in the frames axis, using a frame as reference:

 ngrid=8,